DashBoardMaster/NLTK_Portfolio/README.md

 ## Guessing Game
 [This](Guessing_Game/guess.py) is a guessing game program that takes the top 50 words and randomly chooses one to guess in a hangman style game

+## N grams
+[This](NGram/ngram.py) is a program that creates the unigram and bigram dicts and then pickles them to be used in [this program](Ngram/langprob.py) which will predict the language for each line from the test data and then output its accuracy